elixir-tesla/tesla/README.md

 There is no distinction between request and response middleware, it's all about executing `Tesla.run/2` function at the correct time.

-For example, z request logger middleware could be implemented like this:
+For example, a request logger middleware could be implemented like this:

 ```elixir
 defmodule Tesla.Middleware.RequestLogger do